Jaded-Encoding-Thaumaturgy/JET-guide/README.md

-Repository of the JET Encoding Guide.
+# JET Encoding Guide

+This guide can be accessed [here](https://jaded-encoding-thaumaturgy.github.io/JET-guide/).

 ## How to run